What is cohabitation?

 The Law Needs Updating

 It is therefore evidently clear that the law needs updating.
 A number of organisations (such as Resolution) campaign tirelessly for a change to the law in England and Wales, but this is yet to happen.
 Although the Cohabitation Rights Bill (addressing the rights of cohabiting couples) is in the early stages of being reviewed by Parliament, we are yet to see whether this Bill will be given sufficient consideration, particularly as Brexit continues to dominate parliamentary time.

 We firmly advise that anyone considering cohabiting with a partner should be fully aware of the legal situation they are putting themselves in, before committing to the same.

-If you would like more information on cohabitation and/or your associated rights, please do not hesitate to contact a member of our Family Law team who would be happy to assist on 020 7228 0017.
+If you would like more information on cohabitation agreements and/or your associated rights, please do not hesitate to contact a member of our London family and divorce team who would be happy to assist on 020 7228 0017.